RibirX/Ribir/milestone.md

   - [x] Row
 - [ ] event widget
   - [ ] input widget.
-  - [x] click widget
+  - [x] click event listener

 - [x] A derive macro for state impl
 - [x] refactor stateful
   - [x] stateful should be a widget not a attr.
   - [x] into_sateful should not depend on `BuildCtx`
-- [ ] auto implement declare macro to build widget.
+- [x] auto implement declare macro to build widget.

 ##  we need readable & learnable documents.